 Proximity to the United States

 You can get there in as little as three hours or 300 bucks flying from the United States.
-That just makes it easy to travel back and forth to the States for us.
+So that makes it easy for us to travel back and forth to the States.

 Affordability/Cost of living

 The dollar stretches further in Costa Rica, especially New Zealand, where the dollar is not as strong.
-Our money will go further in Costa Rica.
+So our money will go further in Costa Rica.

 Time zone

-Once we had that long list of things that we do want in Costa Rica, it was time to start making a plan to actually get there.
-At this point, I think we’re a little overwhelmed.
+Once we had that long list of things we wanted in moving to Costa Rica, it was time to start planning to get there.
+Unfortunately, at this point, I think we’re a little overwhelmed.

 Making a plan

 With this in mind, we know we need to get help.
-That’s pretty much one of the first things we did.
-We reached out to a Costa Rica expat consultant named Sarah Elena.
+So that’s pretty much one of the first things we did.
+We reached out to a Costa Rica ex-pat consultant named Sarah Elena.

 We’ve been working with her ever since.
-Sarah Elena does is she pretty much makes that transition from moving from your home country to Costa Rica as smoothly as possible.
-She has helped us already in several ways in just a short window of time that we’ve worked with her, just a few months.
+Sarah Elena makes that transition from moving from her home country to Costa Rica as smoothly as possible.
+She has already helped us in several ways in just a short window since we’ve worked with her in just a few months.

-A few things that Sarah Elena has done that have been incredibly helpful is just being a good source of information, number one.
-She actually has a course that she gives to all the people that she works with that shows you step by step how to go from moving from your country to Costa Rica.
-I mean, she has everything from getting your pets there, paperwork that you need to get together, how to move, figuring out a budget.
+A few things Sarah Elena has done that have been incredibly helpful is just being a good source of information, number one.
+She has a course she gives to everyone she works with that shows you how to move from your country to Costa Rica.
+She has everything from getting your pets there, paperwork you need to get together, how to move, and figuring out a budget.

 Several different resources are just beneficial.
-She helps us decide where we want to start living because we think Costa Rica is just beautiful.
-We researched several cities and places and couldn’t figure out which one we like more.
-But after talking to her, we finally decided on a place where we are going to start in Playa Hermosa, a small key town outside of Jaco.
+She helps us decide where we want to start living because we think Costa Rica is beautiful.
+We researched several cities and places and couldn’t determine which one we liked more.
+But after talking to her, we finally decided onsite ace where we would start Playa Hermosa, a minor key town outside Jaco.

 She helped us with that.
-She also helped the development budget so that we know what kind of lifestyle we can have.
+She also helped with the development budget so we knew what lifestyle we could have.
 And also, come with one that’s reasonable for what we’re trying to do in Costa Rica.
 One of the most important things she’s probably done up to this point is to connect us to our residency lawyer, Andreas.

 Doing the paperwork

-Andreas has been accommodating because he helped us on our home side.
-He helped with what you need to do to get your paperwork together to become a permanent resident in Costa Rica.
+Our lawyer, Andreas, has been accommodating because he helped us on our home side.
+He helped with what you need to do to get your paperwork to become a permanent resident in Costa Rica.
 The first thing we had to do was get our birth certificate, our marriage certificate, and federal background checks apostille.

 We’ve never heard that term before.
 I know we didn’t get it before this conversation with Andreas.
-It pretty much means getting it authenticated or notarized, but it’s just a specific way you have to have it done for Costa Rica.
+It pretty much means getting it authenticated or notarized, but it’s just a specific way you must do it for Costa Rica.

-It took us three months to get this paperwork apostille because the federal background check is quite a long time to get completed just because it had to be sent all the way to DC.
+It took us three months to get this paperwork apostille because the federal background check takes quite a long time to complete just because it had to be sent to DC.
 In contrast, our marriage certificate only took a couple of weeks.

-Everything was backed up with COVID.
-COVID played a big role as to why it was slower.
-Typically, many of these places you can walk in to get this paperwork completed, but that is no longer an option for most of these places because of COVID.
+Everything was backed up by COVID.
+So COVID played a significant role in why it was slower.
+Typically, you can walk into many of these places to complete this paperwork, but that is no longer an option for most of these places because of COVID.

 There are five ways that people can become permanent residents of Costa Rica.
 Two of those ways actually apply to us.
 One of those ways to become a permanent resident is to be an investor in Costa Rica.

-A requirement for that is that you invest $200,000 into a business or into a piece of property.
+You must invest $200,000 into a business or a piece of property.
 The next one that applied to us is called Rentista Residency.
-The requirement is to guarantee $2500 worth of income for yourself for the next two years.
+The condition is to guarantee $2500 worth of itself for the next two years.
+During these two years, you are a temporary resident.

 The income from a job that you are currently working is not applicable.
-We’re doing this.
-We’re guaranteeing that income by putting $60,000 into a certificate of deposit in the United States that pays out to the bank account that we have inside Costa Rica.
+Instead, we guarantee that income by putting $60,000 into a certificate of deposit in the United States that is deposited into a Costa Rican bank.

 It pays up to $2500 monthly for two years.
 Andreas is helping us get all that set up.
 He’s talking to our banks.
-He’s helping us put the paperwork together, and he is putting it all in one package, submitting that with our residency packet.
+He’s helping us put the paperwork together,e is putting it all in one package, and submit that with our residency packet.

 Off to a good start

-After meeting with Sarah and Andreas last time, we were able to take a step back and look at everything we accomplished.
-We looked at what there still is to do and set a timeline for ourselves when we’ll actually be heading to Costa Rica.
+After meeting with Sarah and Andreas last time, we could take a step back and look at everything we accomplished.
+Then, we looked at what there still is to do and set a timeline for ourselves when we’ll actually be heading to Costa Rica.
 The day we came up with is June 2021, which is less than four months.

 Just under four months from now.
 There’s a lot of work to be done in a little bit of time.
-Some of those things that we’ll be doing are selling our investment properties, selling everything we have in our 1500 square foot home because we want to travel light.
+Some of those things that we’ll be doing are selling our investment propend parties, selling everything we have in our 1500 square foot home because we want to travel light.

 It’s a lot less expensive to travel light.
-We’re getting rid of everything.
-That includes our personal home, our cars, etc. We plan to cancel subscriptions and close accounts that we don’t use.
+So we’re getting rid of everything.
+That includes our personal homes, our cars, etc. We plan to cancel subscriptions and close accounts that we don’t use.

-We can knock off our to-do list outside of the big work that we completed because we’ve sold one of our real estate investment properties.
+We can knock off our to-do list outside of the significant work that we completed because we’ve sold one of our real estate investment properties.
 We did that a couple of weeks ago.
-We’re super excited about it: one down, two more properties to go.
+So we’re super excited about it: one down, two more good go.

-We’re off to a good start, but there’s more to come.
-That’s our update for this month.
-We will have another update for you all next month as far as where we are with our process of moving to Costa Rica.
+We’re off to a good start, but more is coming.
+So that’s our update for this month.
+We will have another update for you all next month regarding where we are with moving to Costa Rica.